DarrenCoppinger/milestone-project-4/README.md

 ### Features Left to Implement
 There are a number of features which were developed during the building of this website that could not be included in the final version.
 They will be address in a future development sprint.

-These feature include:
+These features include:
 - In the booking model: creating discrete time slots for each available seat in the bar.
 This would allow unavailable time slots to be highlight by the form so the customer would know the needed to choose another option (Booked Out Feature).
 - Add Pagination on the Drinks Page (import if number of drinks/products grows larger)
-- Generate automatic emails to the customer when a Order and Payment Form are submitted to confirm their order and act as a receipt.
+- Generate automatic emails to the customer when an Order and Payment Form are submitted to confirm their order and act as a receipt.
 - Add a profile page to display the user information and provide a way for these details to be updated.
 - Develop Ajax supported form submissions on the Drinks page to stop the page reloading after an item is add to the cart.
-- Link all orders for a particular table to an specific booking.
-This would allow the passing of the customers details from the Reservation From to the Order Form and reduce the need for the customer to enter in this information twice.
+- Link all orders for a particular table to a specific booking.
+This would allow the passing of the customers details from the Reservation Form to the Order Form and reduce the need for the customer to enter in this information twice.

 ## Technologies Used
 ### General Technologies